1. Purpose and scope

 12. Do we disclose personal information overseas?

-Generally, we do not disclose personal information to entities outside of Australia.
-However, if we need to disclose your personal information to an overseas recipient, we will take all steps that are reasonable in the circumstances to ensure that the overseas recipient does not breach the Australian Privacy Principles, unless you have provided express consent to the disclosure or we reasonably believe the disclosure is necessary or authorised by Australian law.
+We may disclose personal information to entities outside of Australia and/or the European Union territory, including the United States of America.
+In such instances, we will take all steps that are reasonable in the circumstances to ensure that the overseas recipient does not breach applicable laws such as the Australian Privacy Principles or the GDPR, unless the disclosure is necessary or authorised by law.

 13. Do we use your personal information for direct marketing and can you opt out?